rsoiffer/Forge-of-Power/character-creation.md

 ### Building Bruenor

 Bruenor is a tough mountain dwarf.
-Bob says that Bruenor has the dwarf ancestry.
+Bob says that Bruenor has the {dwarf} ancestry.
 This means that Bruenor starts with a +0 Strength, Agility, and Intellect, and +1 Spirit.
-Bruenor also starts with a Speed of 25 feet and a size of 0.
+Bruenor also starts with a Speed of 25 feet and a Size of +0.
 Bob writes all of these stats on Bruenor's character sheet.

 The dwarf ancestry gives Bruenor two tool proficiencies and an ancestry feat.
-Bob chooses for Bruenor to be proficient in miner's tools and blacksmith's tools, and Bob chooses the {Dwarven Resilience} ancestry feat.
+Bob chooses for Bruenor to be proficient in Mason's Tools and Smith's Tools, and Bob chooses the {Dwarven Resilience} ancestry feat.
 Bob writes the two tool proficiences on the **Proficiencies** section of Bruenor's character sheet, and he notes the feat on the **Powers** page of Bruenor's sheet.
 Reading the Dwarven Resilience feat, Bob notes 5 [[Poison]] Shield and 5 [[Bludgeoning]] Shield on the **Shields and Weaknesses** section of Bruenor's character sheet so that he'll remember them later.

 ## Backgrounds